HirokiTachiyama/BWDM/README.md

 * 20170105  add 'test' package. rename some directories.
 * 20171025  create new repository, change internal construction of BWDM.
 * 20180115
-Implementation for my master paper was almost done :)
+  * Implementation for my master paper was almost done :)
-...
-BVA and Symbolic Exe. are available for auto-gen of testcase.
+  * BVA and Symbolic Exe. are available for auto-gen of testcase.
-...
-Command-line options are also available.
+  * Command-line options are also available (below table).

 | Option        | Content          |